 - Psychiatric problems, including depression and dementia

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
-To confirm a diagnosis of HIV infection, your doctor will run tests.
-These may include:
+Tests to confirm a diagnosis of HIV infection include:

-- HIV antibody test to detect specific proteins in the blood, urine, or saliva
+- HIV antibody test—to detect specific proteins in blood or saliva

 - Nucleoside reverse transcriptase inhibitors